What is a Breast Lift?

 *Individual results may vary

 Recovery from a breast lift varies based on individual differences.
 Your board-certified plastic surgeon at Elite Plastic Surgery will review the recovery with you at the time of the consultation.
-Generally, a special surgical support bra is worn immediately after surgery and then a soft support bra is worn for 4-6 weeks.
-Underwire bras are discouraged until 6 weeks after the procedure.
+Generally, patients wear a special surgical support bra immediately after surgery and then a soft support bra for 4-6 weeks.
+Patients should not wear underwire bras until 6 weeks after the procedure.

 Most patients return to work after 7 days.
 Each patient is different.
-Taking the necessary time to heal is very important, so this is determined on a case by case basis.
+Taking the necessary time to heal is very important, so this depends on the case and the patient.
 It is never a good idea to rush recovery.

 Time, child-bearing and gravity all work against a youthful appearance.
 If you have sagging breasts, a Breast Lift could be the right option for you.
-Contact our office in Grand Rapids to schedule a consultation with one of our board certified plastic surgeons.
+Contact our office in Grand Rapids at (616) 459-1907 to schedule a consultation with one of our board certified plastic surgeons.

 Additional detailed information can be found at www.PlasticSurgery.org